 Consideration should be given to the nature of assets retained or disposed of, as it may be more advantageous to you to retain one type of asset over another, for example the family home or an investment property.
 It is important to understand and utilise the best structure to manage tax liabilities, achieve legitimate tax savings and safeguard, as far as possible, your financial future.

 A superannuation split may form part of your proposed property settlement.
 Superannuation interests are considered legally as property and can be divided as part of a settlement upon breakdown of a marriage or de facto relationship.
 The split may permit the creation of a new superannuation interest for the non-member spouse / partner or a transfer or roll-out of benefits for the non-member spouse / partner to another fund.

 The splitting of superannuation does not convert its value into cash as it is still governed by superannuation laws and will generally only be accessible at retirement age.

 Sadly, relationships break down and when they do, it is best for all concerned if disputes can be resolved informally without the need to have the courts decide the outcome.
 Unfortunately, this is not always possible and court proceedings may become unavoidable.

-With assistance from a legal expert, your options can be presented and explained so you can make informed decisions that are in the best interests for you and your family.
+With assistance from an experienced family lawyer, your options can be presented and explained so you can make informed decisions that are in the best interests of you and your family.

-If you need any assistance contact one of our lawyers at firstname.lastname@example.org or call (08) 8344 6422 for a no-obligation discussion and for expert legal advice.
+If you need any assistance contact one of our Adelaide family and divorce lawyers at [email protected] or call (08) 8344 6422 for a no-obligation discussion and for expert legal advice.